pretix/pretix-docs/docs/tutorial/products.md

  - a basic admission ticket
  - a discount ticket for students and members
- - a free speaker ticket requiring manual approval before purchase
+ - a free speaker ticket that can only be purchased with a voucher
  - stickers that come in three variants with different prices

 We are going to start by creating categories to sort our products into, then we will create the products themselves, and lastly, we are going to create quotas to determine and keep track of availability numbers for each product.